abhayk-gupta/TestReporover/README.md

-# LegalBuddy: Production AI-Powered Legal Assistant
+# LegalBuddy: AI-Powered Legal Assistant

 LegalBuddy is an Corrective Retrieval-Augmented Generation (CRAG) system designed to evaluate complex Indian statutory frameworks.
 The application features a decoupled architecture combining an asynchronous FastAPI streaming backend with a modern Next.js UI workspace.